-Kathryn (Casey) Bouskill is an associate social scientist at the RAND Corporation.
+Kathryn (Casey) Bouskill is a social scientist at the RAND Corporation.
 An anthropologist by training, Bouskill draws on qualitative and quantitative methods to study a range of sociocultural- and health-related issues.
 Her projects include issues in cancer prevention and survivorship, cultural perceptions of health and wellness, evaluations of novel rating systems and insurance payment strategies in health, the mental health impacts of demographic change, evaluations of telemedicine screening platforms, and, most recently, how social and technological changes are reforming the landscape of global risk and security.
-Bouskill has worked and taught in Austria and the United States, and performed multiple collaborative and interdisciplinary projects in the United States, the European Union, Sub-Saharan Africa, and Peru.
+Bouskill has worked and taught in Austria and the United States.
+In addition, she has performed multiple collaborative and interdisciplinary projects in the United States, the European Union, Sub-Saharan Africa, South America, Southeast Asia, and the Middle East.
 She has a Ph.D. in anthropology and an M.P.H. in epidemiology from Emory University.